 Prague Travel Guide

-The City of a Hundred Spires is like something out of a Gothic fairy-tale, with enough history and magic to bewitch visitors from all walks of life: Prague has come alive and undergone a modern renaissance as one of Europe's most desirable destinations, with its cobblestone streets and lofty spires giving the whole city the feel of an outdoor museum.
+The City of a Hundred Spires is like something out of a Gothic fairytale, with enough history and magic to bewitch visitors from all walks of life.
+Prague has come alive and undergone a modern renaissance as one of Europe's most desirable destinations, with its cobblestone streets and lofty spires giving the whole city the feel of an outdoor museum.
 Thankfully, Prague's Old Town (Stare Mesto) was virtually undamaged during both World Wars, allowing the old city to show off a cross-section of centuries-old architecture unseen even in Europe's most famous capitals.
-Complementing this buffet of well-preserved history, Prague boasts a feisty nightlife which attracts young revellers from all over the continent.
+Complementing this buffet of well-preserved history, Prague boasts a feisty nightlife that attracts young revellers from all over the continent.
 The city also has a trendy assortment of new galleries, clubs, restaurants, cafes and shops.
 Prague is, indeed, a great combination of traditional charm and vibrant, trend-setting youthfulness.

 Best time to visit Prague